|Berkshire Snow Basin|

 In the 1940s, ski racers and instructors Stan and Ruth Brown began looking for a place to build a ski area.
 After researching snow depths throughout Western Massachusetts, the Browns determined the north face of 2,080 foot Bryant Mountain in Cummington to be the ideal location for their development.

 Berkshire Snow Basin Opens

-Berkshire Snow Basin was advertised as a 'new and outstanding' ski area in 1949, debuting with two or three rope tows on the lower slopes of Bryant Mountain.
+Ski Slopes, Inc. was formed by the Browns as a Massachusetts corporation on June 16, 1949.
+Berkshire Snow Basin was advertised as a 'new and outstanding' ski area that year, debuting with two or three rope tows on the lower slopes of Bryant Mountain.

 The ski area was expanded upward for the 1952-53 season an when upper rope tow and slope were added.
 Following this expansion, the growing ski area sported a vertical drop of 500 feet.

 A new, "long lift" was proposed during the 1957-58 season to help keep Berkshire Snow Basin competitive whilst areas around it were adding Poma lifts ant T-Bars.
 Despite this announcement, the ski area ended the 1950s with only rope tows.